Home » Bits » OilField Drilling Bits Complete Guide For Rig Crew

 Bit dull

-Dull bit grading is a standard method to grade the bit and it will also help personnel to understand bit performance better.
-However, it is sometimes very difficult to understand the meaning of the codes showing in the grading because you’ve never seen these dull characteristics before.
-Especially, there are new people who start to work in the oilfield therefore it is very critical to have them learn the correct way to do the bit grading in a short period of time.
+Dull bit grading is a standard method to grade the bit, and it will also help personnel to understand bit performance better.
+However, it is sometimes very difficult to understand the meaning of the codes shown in the grading because you’ve never seen these dull characteristics before.
+Especially some new people start to work in the oilfield; therefore, it is very critical to have them learn the correct way to do the bit grading quickly.

-In the IADC Bit Dull Grading article, we took care of explaining how to perform the dull grading and you can also download IADC Bit Dull Grading Handbook.
+In the IADC Bit Dull Grading article, we explained how to perform dull grading, and you can also download the IADC Bit Dull Grading Handbook.
+Check also:

 Drill Off Test

-The drill-off test for any oilfield drilling bits is a method of determining optimum weight on bit and overall bit performance.
-A given amount of weight is put on the bit and the draw works brake is tied off so that no more weight is applied to the bit as it drills.
-The time it takes for the bit to stop drilling ahead with the given amount of weight is measured.
-Different weights are applied and the times are compared to determine which amount is best.
+The drill-off test for any oilfield drilling bits determines the optimum weight on bit and overall bit performance.
+A given amount of weight is put on the bit, and the draw works brake is tied off so that no more weight is applied to the bit as it drills.
+The time it takes for the bit to stop drilling ahead with the given weight is measured.
+Different weights are applied, and the times are compared to determine the best amount.

-In drill of test procedures article, we will discuss the passive and active types and how you could perform both of them.
+The drill of test procedures article will discuss the passive and active types and how you could perform both.